 Now that you confirmed your participation, the visa section will become available in the COMPLETE APPLICATION section.
 Here you can upload all required documents.
 The following documents are needed to complete your immigration procedure:

 - Copy passport including your signature and any stamped pages (and a copy of your Schengen residence permit in case you have it).
 Your passport needs to be valid for at least 6 more months.

 - Antecedents certificate signed by hand.
 Please sign the form with the place and date of signing.
 Please do not fill in your place and date of birth!

 - Proof of financial means.
 In this manual you will find detailed information and the requirements concerning the proof of financial means.
-Important: it is obligatory for students from Bangladesh, China, Nepal and Pakistan to transfer the proof of financial means to VU Amsterdam (option 6).
+Important: it is obligatory for students from Bangladesh, Cameroon, China, Nepal and Pakistan to transfer the proof of financial means to VU Amsterdam (option 6).

 - Chinese students also need to apply for a Nuffic Certificate.

 - Indicate in VUnet at which Embassy or Consulate you would like to collect your entry visa.
 Before you submit your choice, please check whether the representation issues long stay entry visas (MVV) on this website.
 N.B. when you choose a representation that does not issue long stay entry visas, we will choose another Embassy/Consulate for you.